Get involved

 Get some great tips and advice on reducing your carbon footprint, helping reduce biodiversity loss, and maybe even save yourself some money too with the suggestions below.

-Catch up on our dedicated Climate Change newsletters filled with news and updates on how we are progressing with our climate change targets and action plans.
+Catch up on our dedicated Climate Change newsletters filled with news, tips and updates on climate action across the District.

 There are so many ideas and tips on what we can all do to make a difference to protect our environment and reduce our carbon footprint.
 Here we have collated a selection for you.
 See if any inspire you to make some small changes in your life.
 Themes to get you started include: